magento/devdocs/guides/v2.1/cloud/release-notes/cloud-tools.md

 -   {:.new}<!-- MAGECLOUD-3026/MAGECLOUD-2963 --> **New environment variable**—Added the [RESOURCE_CONFIGURATION environment variable]({{page.baseurl}}/cloud/env/variables-deploy.html#resource_configuration) to map a resource name to a database connection.

 -   {:.fix}<!--MAGECLOUD-2573/MAGECLOUD-2848-->Improved security when managing credentials for the Magento Admin user.
-You can no longer use environment variables (ADMIN_EMAIL, ADMIN_USERNAME, ADMIN_PASSWORD) to override admin credentials during upgrades.
+You can no longer use environment variables (`ADMIN_EMAIL`, `ADMIN_USERNAME`, `ADMIN_PASSWORD`) to override admin credentials during upgrades.
 If you cannot access the Admin panel, use the *Forgot password* feature or the Magento CLI `admin:user:create` command to create a new admin user.
-See [Access your Magento Admin panel({{ page.baseurl }}/cloud/onboarding/onboarding-tasks.html).
+See [Access your Magento Admin panel]({{ page.baseurl }}/cloud/onboarding/onboarding-tasks.html).

 ## v2002.0.15